FHNW-Security-Lab/eBPF-Tools/fs_control/README.md

 ## Warning

 - The tool is under development and some processes crash.
-Also it does not cache access to operations yet, so it can be annoying.
+Currently, we do not distinguish between files and file descriptors, so it may block stdin and stdout if you deny access.

 ## Required Settings